David-OConnor/lin-alg/README.md

 ## SIMD

 Includes SIMD constructs with structure of array (SoA) layout, for Vec and Quaternion types.
 For example: `Vec3x8`, `f64::Vec3x4`, `Vec4x8`, and `Quaternionx8`.
 These allow you to perform parallel operations on vectors and quaternions (e.g. 4, 8, or 16 at a time) for a similar computation cost as a single one.
 They are currently configured with 256-bit wide (AVX) values, performing operations on 8 `f32` types, or 4 `f64` types.
 See the examples below for details.

 This library exposes an `f32x8` SIMD type that wraps `__m256` with appropriate constructors, operator overloads etc, and similar.
 It's used internally by the SIMD Vec and Quaternion types.
+It contains `f32x8` types that wrap `__m512`.
 This, and the `Vec3x8`, `Quaternionx8` etc APIs, mimic the nightly [core::simd](https://doc.rust-lang.org/beta/core/simd/index.html) library.
-They're used internally by our SIMD vector and quaternion types.
+They're used internally by our
+SIMD vector and quaternion types.
+It also includes `f64x4` and `f64x8` types.
-It also includes `f64x4`.
-We are waiting to add 512-bit wide types until their operations are in stable rust.
-Hopefully soon!

 We use these custom SIMD types vice `core::simd` so this library will work on stable rust.
 We'll remove these when `core::simd` is stable.

 This lib also includes `pack` and `unpack` utility functions for converting slices of `f32`, `Vec3`, `Quaternion` etc between SIMD and normal (scalar) values.
 This handles padding the last chunk, since input data may not align evenly in chunks of 4, 8, or 16.
-These include `pack_vec3`, `unpack_quaternion`, `pack_float` etc.
+These include `pack_vec3x16`, `unpack_quaternionx16`, `pack_x16` etc.
 It also includes a generic `pack_slice` for packing `Copy` type items into arrays, generally for use with SIMD types.

 Note: This approach is the opposite of the array of structures (AoS) approach to SIMD used by the `glam` and `cgmath` libraries.